denibertovic/borg-runner/README.md

 backup if I'm connected to my home wifi (where I am actually able to mount my NAS drive).
 If I'm not connected to my home wifi it will just exit.

-The backup usually finishes for me in 30 minutes so a second run will just see that there already is a backup for today and will not do another one.
-If for some reason a backup is taking longer to finish and second cron is triggered borg will simply that there is a lock file present and will fail to run the backup anyway.
+The backup usually finishes in 30 minutes (for me), so a second run will see that there already is a backup for today and will *not* do another one.
+If, for some reason, a backup is taking longer to finish and a second cronjob is triggered, borg will simply see that there is a lock file present and will fail to run the backup anyway.